 Economic Injury Disaster Loans/Grants via CARES Act

-The Finance Authority of Maine (FAME) is partnering with the U.S. Small Business Administration (SBA) and local Maine lenders to offer special, limited-time loans and loan insurance to eligible Maine businesses affected by Covid-19.
+The Finance Authority of Maine (FAME) - The Finance Authority of Maine (FAME) is partnering with the U.S. Small Business Administration (SBA) and local Maine lenders to offer special, limited-time loans and loan insurance to eligible Maine businesses affected by Covid-19.

-Maine Small Business Development Centers are offering free confidential business advice on how to respond to COVID-19 challenges.
+Maine Small Business Development Centers - Maine Small Business Development Centers are offering free confidential business advice on how to respond to Covid-19 challenges.
 Advising sessions are available virtually through email, phone and videoconferencing.

-Maine Association of Nonprofits is offering guidance on how nonprofits can prepare, respond, connect and contribute in impactful ways during this pandemic: https://www.nonprofitmaine.org/learn/resources/covid-19/
+Maine Association of Non-profits - Maine Association of Nonprofits is offering guidance on how nonprofits can prepare, respond, connect and contribute in impactful ways during this pandemic.

-Retail Association of Maine - The Retail Association of Maine is maintaining a COVID-19 Resource Page for Retailers: http://www.retailmaine.org/covid-19-resource-page-retailers/
+Retail Association of Maine - The Retail Association of Maine is maintaining a Covid-19 Resource Page for Retailers.

 Southern Maine Finance Agency